March 09, 2015

 Thermostat settings are another crucial area that takes little effort to control.
-Setting back thermostats at night, during the weekends (if the building is closed), and during work holidays will save money, as will adjusting the thermostat at each change of season.
+Setting back thermostats at night, during the weekends (if the building is closed), and during worker holidays will save money, as will adjusting the thermostat at each change of season.

 it's just as important to make sure that vents are not blocked.
 If desks or bookshelves are blocking air vents or intakes, move them.
 If your ventilation system is not allowed to function correctly, it will throw off the balance of your heating and cooling system, causing it to use more energy.

 While we are speaking about HVAC units, I would be remiss if I did not mention air leaks.
-Poor insulation and poorly sealed windows and doors causes heat/cool air to escape the building, meaning your system has to work that much harder (again, eating up more precious electricity).
+Poor insulation and poorly sealed windows and doors cause heat/cool air to escape the building, meaning your system has to work that much harder (again, eating up more precious electricity).
 Consider consulting with a company that handles energy audits for some energy saving tips and to detect/repair any leaks in the facility.

 Another area facility managers can look at to cut down on electricity use is lighting.
 Simple changes, like enforcing rules for light usage will go a long way to stop the waste.
 For instance, having employees shut off lights when they leave areas (think bathrooms and break rooms) or putting light switches on a timer system are both examples of this.